What is Third Degree Criminal Trespass?

-Sometimes, Third Degree Trespass is charged as a petty offense, which is less severe, but there are still consequences, such as jail, treatment, and an educational program.
+Sometimes, third degree trespass is charged as a petty offense, which is less severe, but there are still consequences, such as a few days in jail, treatment, and an educational program.

 Why You Need a Lawyer for Trespassing Charges

-Because you might be facing either a jail or prison sentence if you have been charged with Third Degree Trespassing, it is imperative that you seek experienced legal representation immediately.
+Because you might be facing either a jail sentence or fines if you have been charged with third degree trespassing, it is imperative that you seek experienced legal representation immediately.
 With early involvement, your experienced attorney might be able to have your charges dropped or your sentence either reduced or eliminated altogether.
-However, it is important that you choose a full time criminal defense attorney who has experience with Trespassing charges and has a thorough understanding of criminal law.
+However, it is important that you choose a full time criminal defense attorney who has experience with trespassing charges and has a thorough understanding of criminal law.

-At the O’Malley Law Office, we have been successfully representing clients accused of Trespass or some degree of Trespass for over 20 years.
+At Sawyer Legal Group, we have been successfully representing clients accused of trespass or some degree of trespass for over a decade.
 It is because of our commitment to our clients and our tenacity in the cases we represent that we are considered an indispensable asset in the courtroom.
-Based on our experience, most Trespass charges involve alcohol, a broken relationship, or a misunderstanding: sometimes all three.
+Based on our experience, most trespass charges involve alcohol, a broken relationship, or a misunderstanding: sometimes all three.
 Our attorneys are passionate about defending our clients, and have success in beating the government and protecting the futures of those we represent.
 Your future is at stake, so work with an attorney who will fight to get you the best possible outcome in your case.